Portland police declare civil disturbance, 10 arrested, after night of looting, protesters injuring officers

 PORTLAND PROTESTERS TEAR DOWN 'RACIST' STATUE OF THOMAS JEFFERSON

-After another day of largely peaceful protests decrying police brutality, specifically against blacks and other minorities, and calling for sweeping reforms on police practices, pockets of violence broke out near the Justice Center.
+After another day of largely peaceful protests in Oregon decrying police brutality, specifically against blacks and other minorities, and calling for sweeping reforms on police practices, pockets of violence broke out near the Justice Center.

 Earlier on Monday, the outer fence around the Justice Center was removed by police "to show our willingness to have dialog and peaceful communication toward starting to heal our community," the Portland Police Bureau said in a statement.